Company Number: 4413282

-18.2 A resolution or motion put to the vote of a National Council meeting must be decided on a show of hands unless a poll is duly demanded in accordance with these Articles.
+18.2 A resolution or motion put to the vote of a National Council meeting must be decided on a show of hands of the Delegates unless a poll is duly demanded in accordance with these Articles.

 18.3 Polls must be taken at the National Council meeting at which they are demanded and in such manner as the chairman of the meeting directs.

-18.4 On a vote on a resolution or motion at a National Council meeting on a show of hands or on a poll, every member present in person or by proxy has one vote.
+18.4 On a vote on a resolution or motion at a National Council meeting on a show of hands or on a poll, every Delegate present in person or by proxy has one vote.

 19. ERRORS AND DISPUTES

 19.1 No objection may be raised to the qualification of any person voting at a National Council meeting except at the meeting or adjourned meeting at which the vote objected to is tendered, and every vote not disallowed at the meeting is valid.

 19.2 Any such objection must be referred to the chairman of the meeting whose decision is final.